BabarB/Final-project/README.md

 2. Wave threw an error because of the empty form label. screenshot!!!!
    However this has been done based on CI's tutorial.
 I have not been able to eliminate this, and the overhead of correcting this would have been too much.
+3. The site's planned colour scheme was changed multiple times to accommodate contrast ratios for better accessibility.
+4. I am aware that I tend to use the past participle in my commit messages.
+I continue working on developing the habit of using the imperative mode instead.